edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

 Once you have applied a Client-Side Protection policy to your traffic, each CSP violation will be listed within the **Report** section of the **Client Protection** page.
 Review each violation to either confirm that it is malicious or to identify how your CSP should be adjusted.

-## Quick Start
+## Quick Start {/*quick-start*/}

 1. Set up a Client-Side Protection policy by defining a production CSP, audit CSP, or both.
 2. Apply the Client-Side Protection policy to your traffic by selecting it from a Security Application.

     <Callout type="info">

-      A Security Applications determines the set of requests to which your Client-Side Protection policy will be applied.
+      A Security Application configuration determines the set of requests to which your Client-Side Protection policy will be applied.

     </Callout>

-## Policy Administration
+## Policy Administration {/*policy-administration*/}

 You may create, modify, and delete Client-Side Protection policies.